Black Lightning: Justice League of America

-Years ago, the Green Arrow brought Black Lightning to the attention of the Justice League of America, who extended an offer of membership to the protector of Suicide Slum.
+Years ago, the Green Arrow brought Black Lightning to the attention of the Justice League of America, who extended an offer of membership to Black Lightning.
 He turned down the offer, preferring to work as a loner and focus on street-level crime, though he did offer to become a reservist.
 Years later, when all of the JLA reservists were called in to fight a newly revived Amazo, Black Lighting was one of the heroes called, confirming that the League had accepted his offer.
-Most recently, however, Black Lightning has joined the JLA, once again appearing with a modified costume.
+Black Lightning joins the JLA, once again appearing with a modified costume.
 He appears to be primarily based in Washington, D.C. again.
 Black Lightning assists the JLA with intelligence gathered from the criminal community.
-Many supervillains still believe he is 'in' with Lex Luthor and are thus willing to cooperate with him.
+Many supervillains still believe he is working with Lex Luthor and are thus willing to cooperate with him.
 Jefferson also helps the team in a battle against Amazo.
 He was the first member of the League to respond to the recent attacks made by the Amazons of Themyscira, and he also saved the President of the United States in this event.

-Black Lightning was the focus of the one-shot issue Final Crisis: Submit, in which he helped the new Tattooed Man and his family escape at the cost of his own freedom.
+Black Lightning was the focus of the one-shot issue Final Crisis: Submit, in which he helped Tattooed Man and his family escape at the cost of his own freedom.
 He is subsequently shown in issue #4 of Final Crisis under Darkseid's thrall.

 Outsiders

-Recently, Black Lightning was recruited by Alfred Pennyworth to join a new version of the Outsiders following an attack by Doctor Hurt which left Thunder comatose.
+Alfred Pennyworth recruits Black Lightning into a new version of the Outsiders following an attack by Simon Hurt which left Thunder comatose.
 Unlike previous iterations of the team, these Outsiders must live "off the grid" and stay out of contact with friends and family for months at a time.
 It is confirmed that, due to this new commitment, Black Lightning has left the Justice League.